-In this part, we’ve tackled the concepts of Docker registry and repository.
-We’ve learned what the differences between those two are and learned more about a cloud registry service Docker Hub.
+In this part, we’ve tackled the concepts of the Docker registry and the Docker repository.
+We’ve learned what the differences between those are and we’ve learned more about a cloud registry service Docker Hub.

-We have also learned how to make our own registry locally and how to push images to it, and pull images from it.
+We have also learned how to create our own registry locally and how to push images to it, and pull images from it.

 Local registries are neat and have several practical use cases.
-We gave you some ideas of how you might apply your Docker registry.
+We gave you some ideas on how you might apply your Docker registry.

 Now that we know all this, we can easily transition to the next part where we are going to talk about Continuous Integration with Docker.